cthoyt/cthoyt.github.io/_posts/2021-08-17-self-organization.md

 Accomplishments:

-- [academic degree](https://www.wikidata.org/wiki/Property:P512) - the highest academic degree obtained (
-  e.g., [Doctor of Philosophy](https://www.wikidata.org/wiki/Q752297)).
+- [academic degree (P512)](https://www.wikidata.org/wiki/Property:P512) - the highest academic degree obtained (e.g., [Doctor of Philosophy](https://www.wikidata.org/wiki/Q752297)).
 Using the "qualifiers", it's also possible to add information about the doctoral advisor, when the degree was received, the opponents during the disputation (i.e., the examination committee)
-- [academic thesis](https://www.wikidata.org/wiki/Property:P1026) - make an entry for your master's or PhD thesis, and link them to you this way!
+- [academic thesis (P1026)](https://www.wikidata.org/wiki/Property:P1026) - make an entry for your master's or PhD thesis, and link them to you this way!
-- [award received](https://www.wikidata.org/wiki/Property:P166) - make an entry for the awards you've received, then connect them here.
+- [award received (P166)](https://www.wikidata.org/wiki/Property:P166) - make an entry for the awards you've received, then connect them here.

 Some of the affiliations and accomplishments will require going even deeper into your curation and making additional